We’re Stronger Together

 To learn more about our team, read on.

-Angeles, Policy Associate, joined Nourish California as a board director in 2018 and as a staff member in 2019.
+Angeles, Policy Associate, joined Nourish California as a board director in 2018.
+She left the Board and joined the team as a staff member in 2019.
 Angeles specializes in advancing state policy that improves students’ access to healthy school meals and increases food access for immigrant Californians.

 When Angeles is not at work or volunteering in the community, she is a perpetual tourist in San Diego enjoying the sunny beaches with her four kids, her husband, and Daisy’s cheerful-golden paws.